jes/scamp-cpu/ISA.md

 The registers are called "x" and "y".
 Immediate values are called "imm8l" if produced with "IOL" (0 to 255), "imm8h" if produced with "IOH" (0xff00 to 0xffff), or "imm16" if produced with an extra word operand, in which case the operands should appear in the machine code in the same order as they appear in the mnemonic.
-"SP" means the same as "imm8h", but considers the imm8h value to be a stack pointer.
+"r" means one of the pseudo-registers r0 to r255, which is equivalent to an "(imm8h)" argument.
+"sp" means r255, i.e. "(0xffff)".

 The assembly language should be as orthogonal as possible, with the assembler responsible for deciding which opcode to use, e.g. "ld x, 5" can be accomplished with both "ld x, imm8l" and